Taxicab Calculus: Trig Derivatives: Taxicab Trigonometry

 \section{Taxicab Trigonometry}

-Traditionally, taxicab geometry simply used Euclidean angles (see \cite{Krause}).
-But, we will be dealing with ``pure taxicab geometry'' where angles are defined on the unit taxicab circle and are measured in t-radians (see \cite{ThompsonDray}).
+Traditionally, taxicab geometry simply used Euclidean angles (see \cite{Krause}), a variant that should be dubbed "modified taxicab geometry."
+This research will use pure taxicab geometry where angles are natively defined using taxicab distance along the unit taxicab circle.
+Such angles are measured in t-radians (see \cite{ThompsonDray}).
 Since the unit taxicab circle has a circumference of 8, this leads to cosine and sine functions with period $8 = 2\pi_t$ where $\pi_t = 4$ is the value for $\pi$ in taxicab geometry (see \cite{Euler}).
-The definitions of cosine and sine over the interval $[0,2\pi_t)$ are given below with their graphs shown in Figure \ref{sincos}.
+The definitions of cosine and sine from \cite{ThompsonDray} are given below with their graphs shown in Figure \ref{sincos}.

 With a bit of effort, closed-form expressions can be invented for these piecewise functions.
-On the interval $[2k-1,2k)$, the closed-form expressions of sine and cosine are
+On the interval $[(k-1)\frac{\pi_t}{2},k\frac{\pi_t}{2})$, the closed-form expressions of sine and cosine are

 These closed-form expressions are a bit unweildy to deal with.
-And, if we look forward to where we are headed, one of the sine and cosine functions switches branches in the piecewise definition every 2 t-radians.
-So, the expressions we choose to use will be most useful when they are based on 2 t-radian intervals.
+And, if we look forward to where we are headed, one of the sine and cosine functions switches branches in the piecewise definition every $\frac{\pi_t}{2}$ t-radians.
+So, the expressions we choose to use will be most useful when they are based on $\frac{\pi_t}{2}$ t-radian intervals.
 This will lend itself nicely when we consider functions that are combinations of both sine and cosine such as the tangent function.
-On the interval $[2k-1,2k)$, the pseudo closed-form expressions of sine and cosine are
+On the interval $[(k-1)\frac{\pi_t}{2},k\frac{\pi_t}{2})$, the pseudo closed-form expressions of sine and cosine are

 where the imaginary number $i$ is used to create positive and negative terms as needed.
-As an example, choosing $k=1$ for these gives the expressions $\cos \theta = 1 - \frac{\theta}{2}$ and $\sin \theta = \frac{\theta}{2}$ on the interval $[0,2)$ in agreement with our earlier piecewise definition.
+As an example, choosing $k=1$ for these gives the expressions $\cos \theta = 1 - \frac{\theta}{2}$ and $\sin \theta = \frac{\theta}{2}$ on the interval $[0,\frac{\pi_t}{2})$ in agreement with our earlier piecewise definition.

 If we define the taxicab tangent function as in Euclidean geometry as the ratio of sine and cosine, we again have a piecewise-defined function.
-Since we will be using these in later analysis, the pseudo closed-form expression of the taxicab tangent function is given below.
-The graph of this function, shown in Figure \ref{tangent}, has a very similar feel to the Euclidean tangent function with asymptotes at $4k-2$ t-radians and a period that is half that of sine and cosine.
+Since we will be using this in later analysis, the pseudo closed-form expression of the taxicab tangent function is given below.
+The graph of this function, shown in Figure \ref{tangent}, has a very similar feel to the Euclidean tangent function with asymptotes at $k\pi_t-\frac{\pi_t}{2}$ t-radians and a period that is half that of sine and cosine.
+On the interval $[(k-1)\frac{\pi_t}{2},k\frac{\pi_t}{2})$,